-To provide physical therapists with the advanced knowledge and skill training in a Sports physical therapy environment that fosters the growth of professionals by a team of educators committed to clinical excellence.
+The mission of the URI Sport Physical Therapy Residency is to provide physical therapists with the advanced knowledge and skill training in a sports physical therapy environment that fosters the growth of professionals by a team of educators committed to clinical excellence.

-The URI Sports Residency is a 12-month program that is provides both didactic and clinical training with extensive mentoring and on-field athletic venue coverage.
+The URI Sports Physical Therapy Residency is a 12-month program that provides both didactic and clinical training with extensive mentoring and on-field athletic venue coverage.
 The program is designed to provide physical therapists with advanced training in examination, clinical decision-making and treatment skills utilizing a broad-based eclectic curriculum and multi-disciplinary approach for the treatment of athletes.
 Lab training, didactic teaching, mentoring in the clinic and on the field allow faculty to focus on the individual needs of each resident.
-The curriculum is also designed to prepare therapists for the American Physical Therapy Board of Specialists Sport Physical Therapy Certification exam
+The curriculum is also designed to prepare therapists for the American Physical Therapy Board of Specialists Sports Physical Therapy Certification exam.

-Each year the sports residency is anticipated to have additional sites.
+The Sports Residency currently has approved sites in AL, GA, MD, MS, PA, SC, TN, WA.
+Each year the sports physical therapy residency is anticipated to have additional sites.
 Please make sure to contact us for specific locations.

 Program Outline/ Plan of Study

 Residents are employed and provide patient care at one of URI partners’ leading outpatient facilities.
 Foundational knowledge, current best-evidence and clinical application utilizing multiple methods occur on our online platform throughout the program.
 Manual skills training occurs at one of the clinical regional locations.
 Residents have the opportunity to participate in a multi-disciplinary approach to patient care by being a part of a team including physicians and athletic trainers while completing athletic venue coverage.